sinatra/sinatra.github.com/faq.markdown

 How do I render templates nested in subdirectories? {#subdir}
 ---------------------------------------------------

-Sinatra apps do not typically have a very complex file heirarchy under `views`.
+Sinatra apps do not typically have a very complex file hierarchy under `views`.
 First, consider whether you really need subdirectories at all.
 If so, you can use the `views/foo/bar.haml` file as a template with: